alfa-project/alfa-platforms/README.md

 Finally, insert the sd card into the board and boot.
 Login with the root user and the password defined in the rootfs configuration.

-#### 8. Install More embedded software extensions
+#### 8. Install more embedded software extensions

-To include custom extensions in the embedded image after testing the framework, you must create a recipe file for each new extension.
-Existing recipes (.bb files) in the meta-alfa/recipes-alfa/alfa-extensions folder can be used as a strating point.
+To include custom extensions in the embedded image after testing the framework, it is necessary a recipe file for each new extension.
+Existing recipes (.bb files) in the meta-alfa/recipes-alfa/alfa-extensions folder can be used as a starting point.

 ###### Update the ros-petalinux.bb receipt